dcos/dcos-e2e/docs/cli/source/dcos-docker-cli.rst

 To do this, first choose the container ID of a node.
 Use :ref:`dcos-docker-cli:inspect` to see all node container IDs.

-Alternatively, use the ``--env`` flag to output commands to be evaluated as such:

-.. substitution-prompt:: bash $,# auto

-   $ eval $(minidcos docker inspect --env)
-   $ docker exec -it $MASTER_0 systemctl list-units

-Which environment variables are available depends on the size of your cluster.

 Running commands on a cluster node using ``ssh``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~